chiubaka/core/docs/auth.md

 3. For cookie support: import the `getExistingAuthState` function and include it under the `auth` key of your `getExistingState` function.
 4. Create a React component which wraps its render contents in the `AuthenticatedContainer` component.
+#### Server-Side
+The client library makes a few assumptions about the way the server API is set up.
+This assumes you're using Django as the backend framework with a few nifty plugins installed (all of these can be installed with `pip`):
+* `djangorestframework` - provides easy REST API creation.
+The other plugins extend this.
+* `social-auth-app-django` - provides social auth backends to enable things like FB and Google login
+* `djangorestframework-jwt` - provides support for JWT tokens with Django REST Framework.
+* `rest-social-auth` - provides the glue between JWT and `social-auth-app-django`.

+The above libraries do require a bit of configuration:
+1. http://python-social-auth-docs.readthedocs.io/en/latest/configuration/django.html - for `social-auth-app-django` configuration.
+Should specify `AUTHENTICATION_BVACKENDS` and keys/secrets for any social providers.
+Can most likely ignore documentation about setting up URL paths/views here, as the only path we require comes from `rest-social-auth`.
+2. https://github.com/st4lk/django-rest-social-auth - for `rest-social-auth` configuration.
+Really just need to add the urls for JWT authentication.

 ### How it works
 When a user hits a component that's wrapped in the `AuthenticatedContainer`, the container checks